Burning Regulations and Permits

 - Properly dispose of bottles and broken glass you find outdoors to avoid them magnifying the sun’s rays and starting a fire.

-If you have further questions, email email@example.com or contact the Surrey Fire Prevention Division at 604-543-6780 and leave your name, telephone number and the information you require on burning regulations in Surrey.
-The Fire Department personnel will obtain the requested information and return your call.
+For more information, email email@example.com or call the Surrey Fire Prevention Division at 604-543-6780 and leave your name, telephone number and the information you require on burning regulations in Surrey.